 MediBang Paint Pro is a free lightweight digital painting program for illustrators and comic book artists.

-MediBang Paint supports pen input from graphics tablets such as Wacom.
-So you can use either a drawing tablet with or without display to draw directly in MediBang.
+MediBang Paint supports graphics tablets such as Wacom.
+So you can use a digital pen to draw directly in MediBang.

-Choosing the best tablet for MediBang Paint is not easy since we don’t have to worry only about size or screen resolution but software compatibility, portability, price, performance and more.
+Choosing the best tablet for MediBang Paint is not easy since we don’t have to worry only about size or pressure sensitivity but software compatibility, portability, price, and more.

-To help you buy the right one, we’ve drawn up a list of the 12 best drawing tablets for medibang paint available today.
+To help you buy the right one, we’ve drawn up a list of the 12 good, budget-friendly drawing tablets for medibang paint available today.

 What is Medibang Paint?